-A vehicle traveling the wrong way on Interstate 70 on Tuesday morning struck a tractor-trailer and caused it to catch fire.
+A vehicle traveling the wrong way on Interstate 70 early Tuesday morning struck a tractor-trailer and caused it to catch fire.

 Traffic between the New Stanton-Hunker and Madison exits is heavily restricted as a result.